 Two lenses span much of the ‘photographic’ spectrum.
 To mimic the human eye’s vision, the 50mm lens is deemed “standard”.
 This lens is great for group photos, landscapes, and more.

-The 80-205mm ‘zoom’ lens provides you some options.
+The 80-205mm ‘zoom’ lens provides you with some options.
 It allows you to get closer to your subject ‘photographically’ but not physically.
 With a 50mm lens, check how close you have to stand to fill the frame with someone’s face.
 Reform with the zoom lens at 80mm and 205mm.
 Long-distance pictures use this lens (the deer in the field).
 Or for ‘headshot’ portraits.

 Aperture influences Depth Of Field.
 A focal point is a region in front and behind the topic.
 Using manual aperture and shutter speed adjustments, you can snap a close-up of a person’s face with their eyes in focus and their nose out of focus.
 You may also capture landscapes with a focus from 3 feet to 5000 feet distant.